openmind-consortium/Analysis-rcs-data/README.md

        exist, process but do not save<br/>

 If applicable, data are saved in the same 'Device' directory where raw JSON were selected

+Currently, time domain data are REQUIRED for processing to work.
+Other time series data streams are optional.

 ## Structure of Repository
 - **code**